Dachshund dog breed information and advice

 Your neighbours may complain of barking if you leave your dog at home alone.
 Barking when alone is a sign of unhappiness, not bad behaviour.
 Dachshunds like to have company and they love to cuddle, so make sure you have plenty of time to show them affection.

 Common health problems

-The most common, well-known health issue linked to this breed is a bad back.
+The most common, well-known health issue linked to the Dachshund breed is a bad back.
 But there are other conditions that you should also be aware of.

 This condition affects the bones in the dog’s back (vertebrae).
 Intervertebral discs are pads between the vertebrae.
 These pads can bulge, rupture or slip out of place.
 This causes pain for the dog and they will not want to move.
 It can also cause paralysis, where your dog will be unable to move at all.

 Strict cage rest will be needed with drugs to reduce the inflammation and pain.
 In some cases, surgery will be needed to sort the problem.
-It’s common for dogs to suffer from IVDD more than once in their life.
+It’s common for dogs, especially Dachshunds, to suffer from IVDD more than once in their life.

 PRA is a hereditary disease that affects the dog’s sight.
 It leads to cataracts and blindness over months or years.
-Early signs of the condition include poor vision at night, nervous dogs in low lighting and big pupils.
+Early signs of the condition include poor vision at night, nervousness in low lighting and big pupils.
 If a cataract develops, the eye will look cloudy.

 Currently, there is no treatment available for this condition, but blind dogs can live happy lives for their full life expectancy

 LD is a form of epilepsy that is inherited.
 It’s a progressive condition, meaning it gets worse over time.
 Affected dogs have myoclonic seizures, which are brief jerks or shudder movements.
 They are usually awake during these seizures, but it can also happen when they are asleep.